Signs and symptoms of multiple sclerosis: Reduced sense of smell

-People with Multiple Sclerosis have been found to have reduced sense of smell, including lower olfactory thresholds.
+People with multiple sclerosis have been found to have reduced sense of smell, including lower olfactory thresholds.

 Sexual

-Sexual dysfunction (SD) is one of many symptoms affecting persons with a diagnosis of MS. SD in men encompasses both erectile and ejaculatory disorder.
-The prevalence of SD in men with MS ranges from 75 to 91%.
-Erectile dysfunction appears to be the most common form of SD documented in MS. SD may be due to alteration of the ejaculatory reflex which can be affected by neurological conditions such as MS. Sexual dysfunction is also prevalent in female MS patients, typically lack of orgasm, probably related to disordered genital sensation.
+Sexual dysfunction is one of many symptoms affecting persons with a diagnosis of MS. Sexual dysfunction in men encompasses both erectile and ejaculatory disorder.
+The prevalence of sexual dysfunction in men with MS ranges from 75 to 91%.
+Erectile dysfunction appears to be the most common issue documented in MS. It is thought to be due to alteration of the ejaculatory reflex which can be affected by neurological conditions such as MS. Sexual dysfunction is also prevalent in female MS patients, typically lack of orgasm, probably related to disordered genital sensation.

-Spasticity
+Spasticity and spasms

+Spasticity is characterised by involuntary muscle movements (spasms), muscle stiffness, pain and restriction with certain movements or positions (causing difficulty in performing some activities), and a change in mobility or upper limb function.

-Spasticity is characterized by increased stiffness and slowness in limb movement, the development of certain postures, an association with weakness of voluntary muscle power, and with involuntary and sometimes painful spasms of limbs.
-Painful spasms affect about 15% of people with MS overall.
+Spasms affect about 15% of people with MS overall.

 A physiotherapist can help to reduce spasticity and avoid the development of contractures with techniques such as passive stretching.
 There is evidence, albeit limited, of the clinical effectiveness of THC and CBD extracts, baclofen, dantrolene, diazepam, and tizanidine.
 In the most complicated cases intrathecal injections of baclofen can be used.
-There are also palliative measures like castings, splints or customized seating's.
+There are also palliative measures like castings, splints or customized seatings.

 Speech and swallowing

-Speech problems include slurred speech, low tone of voice (dysphonia), decreased talking speed, and problems with articulation of sounds (dysarthria).
+Speech problems include slurred speech, decreased talking speed, and problems with articulation of sounds (dysarthria).
+Low tone of voice (dysphonia) may be caused by changes in diaphragm control.

 A related problem, since it involves similar anatomical structures, is swallowing difficulties (dysphagia).